samlinville/hugo-sammy/content/blog/optimize-for-confidence.md

 date: 2020-10-31T13:06:40-07:00
 draft: false
 ---
 I took on my first internship in 2016 after doing basically zero research on the company.
 I couldn't have been more clueless on Day 1, and over my first week, I learned that I was going to be building software for an internal team at a digital ad targeting firm.
+To be clear, I do not recommend this approach to job hunting...

 In complete honesty, I was immediately disappointed.
 At the time, I had my heart set on a career in consumer tech and was more than frustrated with myself for eagerly accepting an internship at a company that had so little to do with my future plans.
 But as the weeks ticked by, I started to enjoy coming in every day.
 A lot of it had to do with the team— to date, they're still the best group of people I've ever worked with, and I credit them for teaching me everything I actually know about UX.